Banksia hookeriana: Description

-Banksia hookeriana grows as an bushy shrub to around 3 m in diameter, and 3-4 m high.
+Banksia hookeriana grows as a bushy shrub to around 3 m in diameter, and 3-4 m high.
 It has smooth bark.
 New growth appears in spring and summer.
 Anywhere up to several hairy 15-25 cm-long branchlets arise from just below nodes on larger branches.
 The leaves themselves are scattered along the branchlets but more crowded toward the tips.
 They are 6-16 cm long and 0.5-1.2 cm wide, and slightly concave in shape.
 The leaf margins have 20–45 triangular lobes long each side.
 The v-shaped lobes are 1–3 mm high by 1–6 mm wide.
 The flower spikes, known as inflorescences, arise at the ends of branchlets, appearing from late April to October, with a peak over July and August.
 They are 9-10 cm wide and 7-12 cm high.
 Each flower spike contains around 1000 individual small flowers.
 The flowers remain on the ageing spikes, which go on develop up to 20 woody seed pods (follicles) each.